Government Partner Resources

 "(1) has a minimum of two years' experience handling child protection cases; (2) has training in handling child protection cases from a course or courses approved by the Judicial Council; or (3) is supervised by an attorney who meets the minimum qualifications under clause (1) or (2).”

 That requirement has now been repealed effective July 1, 2021.
 (See 1st.
 Sp.
 Chapter 7, Article 9, section 5 and 1st.
 Sp.
 Chapter 14, Article 11, section 35.)
 Court-appointed parent attorneys now have the same qualification requirements for representing parties in juvenile protection cases as county attorneys, public defenders, and other attorneys.
-They will no longer need to appear on a roster of approved attorneys in order to be appointed by the court to represent parents, guardians, or legal custodians.
+They no longer need to appear on a roster of approved attorneys in order to be appointed by the court to represent parents, guardians, or custodians.

 CHIPS Parent Attorney Roster (Historical Version)